Pentsok/Pentsok/README.md

-- 👋 Hi, I’m @TsangPun
+- 👋 Hi, I’m @Pentsok
 - 👀 I’m interested in localizing tech
-- 🌱 I’m currently collecting and doing reserach on Tibetan typefaces
+- 🌱 I’m currently collecting and doing research on Tibetan typefaces
 - 💞️ I’m looking to collaborate on Tibetanization of terminology and tech products

 <!---